nilu1996/test/README.md

 BI Tableau Screenshot Export.png

-Attached the image also below.
+Attached the image also below..